Viraj19/Human-Activity-Detection-LSTM-Divide-and-Conquer-/README.md

-The complete dataset for this project was obtained from the below site https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones The file Human Activity Recognition Prediction.ipynb contains Exploratory Data Analysis, T-SNE for visiualizing the data and I have fit the data with the classical Machine Learning models such as Logistic Regression,Linear SVC,RBF SVM Classifier,Decision Trees, Random Forest Dts ,GradientBoosting Dts and also Deep Learning model (LSTM).
+The complete dataset for this project was obtained from the below site https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones

+The file Human Activity Recognition Prediction.ipynb contains Exploratory Data Analysis, T-SNE for visiualizing the data and I have fit the data with the classical Machine Learning models such as Logistic Regression,Linear SVC,RBF SVM Classifier,Decision Trees, Random Forest Dts ,GradientBoosting Dts and also Deep Learning model (LSTM).

+The Image files are the T-SNE Visualizations of the data points with 6 classes.